andreafey/boggle/README.md

 # Boggle

-Solver for Boggle boards written in Scala
+Solver for Boggle boards, written in Scala.

 ## Instructions

+Build the solver using the scala build tool (sbt):

 ```bash
 boggle $sbt